Simple business plan examples

 - Find out your risk factors, understand them, and address them particularly.
 By this approach, you will be able to mitigate your risk variables, that has a great impact on the revenue.

-- Bottom line, break-even points, major milestones, etc. have a greater impact on the revenue model.
+- The bottom line, break-even points, major milestones, etc. have a greater impact on the revenue model.

 - Pick up a revenue model that is in line with your company values, development, and culture